 Call for Sessions

-- RC/WG/TG session proposer must submit session’s description on-line via Confex platform.
+- RC/WG/TG session proposer must submit session’s description (250 words, in English, French or Spanish) online via Confex platform.

-- Invited Session organizer (RC/WG/TG, Presidential, Plenary, LOC sessions, etc.) must submit session’s description on-line via Confex platform. <
+- Invited Session organizer (RC/WG/TG, Presidential, Plenary, LOC sessions, etc.) must submit session’s description (250 words, in English, French or Spanish) online via Confex platform.

 June 1 - 26, 2022 24:00 GMT